RUNYAN LAKE INC.

 Sewer System

 Runyan Lake is protected by a sewer system.
-Our lake and ground water quality continues to benefit from this action.
+Our lake and ground water quality continue to benefit from this action.

 History: During the period of 1988 to 1991, the properties around Runyan Lake were connected to a community septic system.
 This system, which had its leaching beds, or septic fields, located away from the lake, began the process of protecting and cleaning the waters of Runyan Lake.